TiBeN/shortcutd/README.md

     kernel event codes have been implemented.

 -   Only english key mappings are supported.
-It means pressing a `a` char. using an azerty keyboard is recorded as a `q` char.
-This should not be an issue.
+It means pressing a `a` char using an azerty keyboard is recorded as a `q` char.
+If key codes are configured as appearing in verbose mode this should not be an issue.

 Contributions
 -------------